-After the Call to Artists is closed, a Selection Panel will convene to review all the applications.
+After the call is closed, a Selection Panel will convene to review all the applications.
 You will be notified by email whether you have been selected.
-If you receive a "no" keep applying for other commissions.
-Each selection panel is unique.
+If you were not awarded a commission, please keep applying for other opportunities.
+Each Selection Panel is unique to each project.